 There’s another bit later in The Flying Phantom Ship that struck a chord with me while watching, that had to have been some inspiration to the A-ko staff.
 Hopefully this isn’t a spoiler.

-The tanks that A-ko throws at B-ko are unmanned drone units.
-Also, both of the pilots in the planes which were destroyed while she was riding on them parachute to safety.
+Although she doesn’t display much regard for public property, A-ko doesn’t endanger any humans during the invasion.
+The tanks that A-ko throws at B-ko are unmanned drone units and both of the pilots in the planes which were destroyed while she was riding on them parachute to safety.